COVID-19 Modified Operations Plan & Matrix

 Level 1

-IF Medical isolation rate < 2% AND Facility vaccination rate ≥ to 65% AND Community transmission rate is < 100 per 100,000 over the last 7 days
+IF Medical isolation rate < 2% AND New community positive cases < 100 per 100,000 over the last 7 days

 Level 2